mfojtik/jenkins-ci/README.md

 image and include all tools Jenkins needs to talk to the Jenkins slave (java, slave.jar, etc...)

+The last step is to instantiate the `sample-app` template.
+This template defines resources to run the [sample-app](https://github.com/mfojtik/sample-app) Ruby application.
+After you instantiate the template, you will have no pods running, which is expected.
+You have to first execute the build in Jenkins and then promote the build for it being deployed.

 ## Step 3: Adding Jenkins slave

 To add Jenkins slave, you have to navigate to the Jenkins management interface: